rhomel/golox/README.md

 - To Generate AST node types: `go run cmd/tool/gen/ast/ast-gen.go pkg/ast/gen`

-`ast-gen.go` has defineAst method calls which determine what types to generate.
+`ast-gen.go` has the `defineAst` method that determines what types to generate.

 After generation you should probably update the parser and interpreter to utilize the new AST node types.
+Otherwise you may get an `unsupported *new node type*` panic.

 ## REPL